-It is recommended to continue use of PDM vault into operations.
 In operations, as-built design information will be needed to help with logistics planning for maintenance and future design upgrades.
 No information has been deleted or archived at this time.
-If continued into operations, it is recommended the vault is reorganized so that legacy data is archived for access but is not easily mistaken for as-built design data.
+The Documentation Working Group recommends the vault is reorganize so that legacy data is archived for access but is not easily mistaken for as-built design data.
 The specific structure for the branch of the Storage View is highly dependent on this reorganization.
 For example, the high-level nodes could be by subsystem or physical location, lifecycle of particular drawings (e.g., as-designed, as-built), or use within specific states of the telescope (e.g., on-sky imaging, preventive maintenance shutdown).